johnnyw3/gemm/README.md

 # GEMM

 High performance GEMM kernels written in C++ using AVX and AMX intrinsics.
-Currently achieves ~80% performance of OpenBLAS (at least on my systems).
+Currently achieves 75-105% performance of OpenBLAS (at least on systems I have tested with).
+Peak performance is than OpenBLAS on Granite Rapids! (* in single-threaded applications, there are bugs in my multithreaded code currently)

 Some optimization techniques were inspired by Salykov's article on the topic [2], but the algorithm used here is different than the one described in the article.